Serial (podcast): Season 3 (2018)

+Season 4: Guantánamo (2024)

 Development and release

 The concept for Serial originated with an experiment in Koenig's basement.
 Koenig and Snyder had pitched a different idea at a staff meeting for a weekly program on events during the previous seven days, which staff members received without enthusiasm.
 When Ira Glass asked Koenig if she had any other ideas, she mentioned podcasting a story that unfolded over time, a serialized narrative.
 In an interview with Mother Jones, she explained that each episode would return to the same story, telling the next chapter of a long, true narrative.

 Episode one of the series was released on October 3, 2014, with additional episodes released weekly online.
 Glass introduced it as a spinoff of his popular radio program, This American Life, and aired episode one on his show.
 He explained, "We want to give you the same experience you get from a great HBO or Netflix series, where you get caught up with the characters and the thing unfolds week after week, but with a true story, and no pictures.
 Like House of Cards, but you can enjoy it while you're driving."